 It’s very easy to self-drive as long as you have a designated driver.
 There are so many fantastic wineries and many are close together so you can do two or three tastings in one short visit.
 We spent two days exploring the wine region and we barely scratched the surface.

 You can opt to actually stay in the wine region rather than in downtown Ensenada.
+There are tons of stunning hotels in Valle de Guadalupe where you can enjoy views of the vineyards and total and utter solitude.
 It just depends on how much you want to drive and what food you are most interested in eating (have I mentioned all of the amazing seafood in downtown Ensenada?)

 Like this post?
 Pin it for later!